zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

     ![Screenshot validate messages and API calls](./18.png)

-- Call the Node app's order endpoint to get the latest order and confirm successful persistence.
+- Call the Node.js app's order endpoint to get the latest order and confirm successful persistence.
 You should see the latest JSON in the response.

     ```shell
     curl $EXTERNAL_IP/order